Blog · Analysis · Last reviewed June 19, 2026

 That does not make all generated music worthless.
 AI can be a real creative tool.
 It can help disabled artists, independent producers, students, game developers, filmmakers, podcasters, hobbyists, and professional musicians experiment with sound.
 The danger begins when generated abundance is used to launder fake labor into scarce institutional rewards.

 The CISAC and PMP Strategy study released in December 2024 projected that, without changes in regulation and licensing, music creators could have 24 percent of their revenues at risk by 2028, with the streaming and music library markets particularly affected.
-This is a forecast from a creator-rights organization, so it should not be treated as neutral prophecy.
+This is a forecast from a creator-rights organization, so it should not be treated as neutral measurement.
 Its structural point is still important: generative music can compete in markets that reward usable background sound, stock libraries, low-cost scoring, mood playlists, advertising beds, social-video tracks, and royalty-generating catalog volume.

 A platform can say listeners choose what they like.
 But listeners meet music through interfaces: autoplay, recommendations, search ranking, playlists, credits, charts, artist profiles, labels, and social proof.
 Synthetic abundance does not simply add more choice.
 It changes the environment in which choice is made.